-The First Nation, led by Chief Edward Wawia and band council, is a member of the Union of Ontario Indians.
-Red Rock band Chief and Council are elected to administer the day to day operation of the First Nation.
-Band elections are governed under band custom and the term of office is 2 years.
-The next general election is scheduled for September 2017.
+The First Nation, led by Chief Marcus Hardy and band council, is a member of the Union of Ontario Indians.
+Red Rock Band Chief and Council are elected to administer the day to day operation of the First Nation.
+Band elections are governed under band custom and the term of office is 4 years.
+The next general election is scheduled for September 2027.

 10 Canadian provinces presently have band members residing within them including Ontario, British Columbia, Alberta, Saskatchewan, Quebec, Yukon, Nova Scotia, New Brunswick, Manitoba, and the North West Territories.
 Red Rock Band members also live in other parts of the world including Norway, New Zealand, and Australia.

-A total of 323 people live on Lake Helen Reserve located 120km east of the city of Thunder Bay and 2km northeast of the town of Nipigon on the shores of Lake Helen along highway 11.
+A total of 340 people live on Lake Helen Reserve whereas 285 are band members.
+Lake Helen Reserve is located 120km east of the city of Thunder Bay and 2km northeast of the town of Nipigon on the shores of Lake Helen along highway 11.
 15% of the total band registered population live on reserve.
-There are 107 houses on Lake Helen Reserve.
-1570 or roughly 85% of band members live off reserve.
+There are 110 houses on Lake Helen Reserve.
+2035 band members live off reserve.